Estimation under group actions: recovering orbits from invariants: Proofs for Section : algebraic results

-Thus (see below the second paragraph of the proof), this proposition reduces Theorem \ref{thm:hessian} to giving an efficient test for generic unique de-mixing of $\sigma_{K}(\mathcal{M}_{d}) \subset \CC^{N+1}$.
-For this, tools developed in the computational algebraic geometry literature may be brought to bear.
-Specifically, we turn to the Hessian test for deciding \textit{tensor identifiability} by Chiantini, Ottaviani and Vannieuwenhoven \cite{COV1, COV2}.
-Their Hessian test applies to our (more general) setting, with appropriate modification.
+The proposition reduces us to providing an efficient test for generic unique de-mixing of the secant variety $\sigma_{K}(\mathcal{M}_{d}) \subset \CC^{N+1}$.
+For this we bring tools from the tensor decomposition literature to bear.
+Specifically, we will adapt the Hessian test for deciding tensor identifiability developed by Chiantini, Ottaviani and Vannieuwenhoven \cite{COV1, COV2} to our (more general) setting.